 At St Albert’s Primary School, the History Curriculum develops children’s knowledge of historical periods, events and significant individuals.
 Children learn key facts and concepts alongside skills such as chronological understanding, how to analyse and evaluate historical evidence, how to empathise with people from different eras and how to compare and contrast life in different periods.
-History is taught through the ‘Lancs’ Scheme, which is a cross curricular approach, with History being the main driver topic for specified topics.
+History is taught through the ‘Lancs’ Scheme, which is a cross curricular approach, with History being the main driver subject for specified topics.

-- EYFS/Rec- taught through ‘Understanding the World’
+- EYFS/Rec – Taught through ‘Understanding the World’

-- Year 5 – The UK (Anglo Saxons), Inventors and Inventions (Islamic Golden Age), Ancient Civilizations (Ancient Greeks)
+- Year 5 – The United Kingdom (Anglo Saxons), Inventors and Inventions (Islamic Golden Age), Ancient Civilizations (Ancient Greece)

 - Year 6 – War and Conflict in Britain (World War 2), Super Sleuth (Anglo Saxons and Vikings) Seaside (The Victorian Age – Events in British History from 1837-1901)

 Children’s historical learning in Key Stage One starts with the familiar: their past, the past of their own families and the Royal Family.
 As children’s learning travels further back in time, History is brought to life.
 This is done through visits, storytelling and re-enactments to help to fire the children’s imaginations and enable them to empathise with the lives of others in different eras.
 In Year 2, children learn about famous explorers, such as Amelia Earhart and Christopher Columbus, as well as the Victorians, which acts as a launch pad into investigating how our understanding of the past has been constructed.